-13.19 As a result of falling within the scope of the FSCS, EEA firms that have Part 4A permission (or deemed Part 4A permission) with effect from exit day will have joined the FSCS part way through a levy year.
-These firms will be required to pay levies in respect of FSCS base costs for the current year, and other FSCS levies (eg, compensation cost levies) starting with the FSCS's next levy year.
-This is not a change in policy, but how the FSCS levy rules in the PRA Rulebook apply in light of the delay in exit day past the original 29 March 2019 date.
+13.19 As a result of falling within the scope of the FSCS, EEA firms that have Part 4A permission (or deemed Part 4A permission) with effect from IP completion day will have joined the FSCS part way through a levy year.
+These firms will be required to pay levies in respect of

-Updated templates for the posters and stickers will be available on the FSCS's website: www.fscs.org.uk.
+12 Updated templates for the posters and stickers will be available on the FSCS's website: www.fscs.org.uk.